porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/angular.md

 You are now ready to build your own angular application using the Porsche Design System.

 ## Advanced usage
-Usually the `PorscheDesignSystemModule` takes care of registering the Web Components via the Porsche Design System Loader automatically.
+By default the `PorscheDesignSystemModule` takes care of registering the Web Components via the Porsche Design System Loader automatically.
 But in some cases, for example if you want to include the Porsche Design System in Web Components that you build with angular, you might need more control on who is registering those components to prevent